bwang40/32by16-RGB-Panel-Control-with-ZYNQ/README.rst

 Introduction
 =======================
 RGB LED matrix panels are mostly used to make video walls.
-Due to its design which will be described later, one will need PWM wave for displaying full color on it.
-With the FGPA on the ZYNQ, logic can read 24 bit RGB data from BRAM and drive the LED panel with PWM wave.
-ARM processor on the ZYNQ can control the image displayed by changing the BRAM content using a AXI-lite BRAM controller.
+Due to its circuit design, one will need use propper controlled PWM wave for displaying full color on it.
+Micro Controllers like ARDUINO cannot affort the computation power to drive such type of LED panel especially when the amount of LEDs increase.
+With the FGPA on the ZYNQ, logic encoded on FPGA schematic can read 24 bit RGB data from BRAM and drive the LED panel with PWM wave.
+ARM processor on the ZYNQ can control the image displayed by changing the BRAM content using an AXI-lite BRAM controller.

 This is a hobby project and ledctrl.vhd code is referenced from ADAFRUIT.

 LED Panel Design
 =======================